Popular Critical Matchings in the Many-to-Many Setting: Popularity of

+\begin{proof} Recall that if an edge $(u,v)\in M^*$ then, by construction of $G_M$, $wt(u,v)=0$.
+We observe that our dual assignment has a property that, if $(u,v)\in M^*$ and one end point, say $u$, is assigned a dual value $\alpha_u=k$ then the other end point $v$ is assigned the dual value $\alpha_v=-k$.
+Therefore, with respect to dual inequality every matched edge satisfies the dual inequality.
+This immediately implies that the sum of dual values is zero because $M^*$ is an $(\AA'\cup \BB'\cup \dL)$-perfect matching and all last-resorts are assigned dual values equal to $0$.
+Hence, it follows that $\sum_{v\in \AA'\cup \BB'\cup \dL\cup\tL}\alpha_v=0$.
+This completes one part of the proof.
+In the rest of the proof we show that for each edge not in $M^*$ the respective dual inequalities are satisfied.

+We note that if an edge is unmatched then it can be one of the three types (i) both endpoints are true clones, (ii) one endpoint is a last-resort and, (iii) one endpoint is a dummy vertex.

-Now, we show that the first inequality of the dual LP holds true for the above assignments.
-Lemma~\ref{pr:noedge} states that no edge in $G_M$ is steep downward.
-So the edges in $G_M$ can be either of the three kinds -- one level downward, across same level, or upward going.
+\textbf{Both the endpoints are true clones}: Here, we show that inequality~(\ref{eqn:dual1}) of the dual LP is satisfied for each edge $(a_i,b_j)\notin M^*$ for our dual assignments.
+Lemma~\ref{pr:noedge} states that there is no steep downward edge in $G_M$.
+Therefore, the edges in $G_M$ can be of three kinds -- one level downward, belonging to the same level, or upward.
 We consider all these three cases below and use Lemma~\ref{lem:edgewts}.